Canon 1D X vs Olympus E-M5 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the 1DX has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1DX was succeeded by the Canon 1DX Mark II.
+Both the 1DX and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The 1DX was replaced by the Canon 1DX Mark II, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon 1D X better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.